 Hi everyone.
-Let's kick off this month by discussing the differences between selling on Shopify and an online Marketplace.
+Let's discuss the differences between selling on Shopify and an online Marketplace.

 Shopify is an specialised ecommerce platform that provides the tools to build and manage your own digital space.
 It allows web developers, like myself, access to the code, where we can add more features, improve functionality and and customise the look.
 You’ll also have your own custom domain, a professional email and a website that’s focused around your brand only.
 Giving you the space to tell your story behind your business and allowing customers to feel more connected to your brand.